SukkoPera/LittleSixteen/README.md

 If you don't like any of the above, feel free to fix it yourself and [submit a Pull Request](https://github.com/SukkoPera/LittleSixteen/pulls).

+## Testing
+V3 of the board was throughly tested by project collaborator Edoardo Auteri, as you can read on the [Development Blog](https://hackaday.io/project/182543/log/202804-how-to-make-the-changes-that-change-everything).
+In his words:

+> The machine works flawlessly providing superior audio and video performance, low power consumption and compatibility with the 1530 Datassette Unit (C2N model), SD2IEC, Atari joysticks and pads.

 ## Releases
-If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/LittleSixteen/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Raemixx500/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

 Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

+**I am not providing ready-to-use gerber files**.
+If all you want is **to get boards made, I would really appreciate if you did so [in a way that supports the project](#support-the-project)**.

 ## License
 The LittleSixteen documentation, including the design itself, is copyright &copy; SukkoPera 2019-2022 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).